amiecorso/RefrigeratorSim/README.md

     - How far into the future to use historical average data
 - Use this config design to create a driver program capable of running the simulation under many different parameter assignments, searching for a more optimal model.
+- Continue to seek out efficiencies where possible, since working with pandas (and Python in general) can be slowwww.
 - Add timestamps to output filenames to avoid overwriting.
 - Unit tests!!
 - Always room for organizational refactors.